STEP THREE: Discover the Main Point of the Sermon (Reduce the sermon to one sentence)

 James Braga identifies four different kinds of MPS, which the preacher could use to avoid monotony in presenting the timeless truth of the MPS.

 1. The Declarative Form: This MPS is a simple declaration of the subject a preacher intends to discuss, develop, prove, or explain in a sermon (James Braga, How To Prepare Bible Messages.
 Oregon: Multnomah, 2005, 129).
-For example: “Jesus demands the new birth for all people in John 3.”
+For example: “Jesus demands the new birth for all people.”

 2. The Interrogative Form: This MPS is a question instead of a declaration (Braga, 150).
 The above declarative form could, for variety's sake, be stated as a question: “Why must all people be born again?” or “How can a person be born again?”
 Use your interrogative statement as your MPS.
 Which would look like this: